Classics, Greek and Latin

 Contact the Humanities and Social Sciences' Faculty Student and Academic Services Office for information on admission, qualifications and courses, course advice and selection criteria, exemptions and prerequisites.

 Classical Studies, Greek and Latin courses are taught within the School of Art History, Classics and Religious Studies.
-Classics Programme Staff.
+The Classics Office is located in OK 508, Old Kirk Building, Kelburn campus.

 Phone: 0-4-463 5807